Qdeeme/BMC4LanguagePack-Polish/README.md

 	"English": {

-		"//": "BMC4[FORGE]v26 LanguagePack - Polish 1.20.1 zipped and prepared to work as a resourcepack.", "//": "All tested, all works fine.",
+		"//": "BMC4[FORGE]v26 LanguagePack - Polish 1.20.1, prepared to work as a resourcepack.",
+		"//": "All tested, all works fine.",
 		"//": "Translation contains some proper names like Twilightforest's mining_tree which has been translated into Kopalniok.", "//": "I hope it's gonna be helpful for those who are non-fluent/native in english.",